Abdullahsrwr/f1-info/README.md

 - Race Countdown: Stay informed about the next Formula 1 race on your calendar.
 - Precise Timing: Get the date and exact time for the upcoming race.
-- Full Schedule: Get a detailed timeline of all available events leading up to the race, which could include Free Practice 1, Qualifying, Sprint Race, and more.
+- Full Schedule: Get a detailed timeline of all available events leading up to the race, which could include Free Practices, Qualifying, Sprint Race, and more.

 ## Installation